aquasecurity/trivy/docs/tutorials/cloud-platforms/ovhcloud.md

 trivy k8s -n default --report all
 ```

-You should obtain a report and a list of vulnerabilities and misconfigurations like this:
+You can obtain a report and a list of vulnerabilities and misconfigurations like this:

 ```
 $ trivy k8s -n default --report all